keshab24/projectpmis/readme.md

 ### Local Development:
 1. Clone the Repository: `git clone https://github.com/dolpotech/pmis-challenge.git`.
 2. Run `composer install` to Install Dependencies.
-3. Copy contents of  `.env.example` file to a new file `.env`, If you're on Mac OSX just run: `cp .env.example .env`
+3. Copy contents of  `.env.example` file to a new file `.env`, If you're on Mac OSX or Linux just run: `cp .env.example .env`
 4. Generate an app encryption key: `php artisan key:generate`.
 5. create an empty database for the project.
 6. In the `.env` file, add database information by filling the `DB_HOST`, `DB_PORT`, `DB_DATABASE`, `DB_USERNAME` and `DB_PASSWORD` options to match the credentials of the database you just created.